Chaotic sets and Hausdorff dimension for L\"uroth expansions: Preliminaries

 L\"uroth series allow us to identify the interval $(0,1]$ with a symbolic space.
-In what follows,
+In what follows, we write

 i.e. the space of sequences in $\scD$.
 We endow $\scD$ with the discrete topology and $\scD^{\N}$ with the product topology.
-Additionally, it is natural to associate the dynamical system $((0,1], \Lu)$ with the symbolic dynamical system $(\scD^\N, \si)$ where $\si: \scD^\N \to \scD^\N$ is the so-called \emph{shift map} given by:
+Additionally, we associate the dynamical system $((0,1], \Lu)$ with the symbolic dynamical system $(\scD^\N, \si)$ where $\si: \scD^\N \to \scD^\N$ is the so-called \emph{shift map} given by:

-\begin{proposition} The function $\Lambda:\scD^{\N}\to (0,1]$ given by:
+\begin{proposition} The function $\Lambda:\scD^{\N}\to (0,1]$ given by